marielme/blenderfarm/README.md

 The system is designed to be:
 - Easy to set up and use
-- Works with Blender 4.x
+- Works with Blender 4.x and 5.x
 - Handles frame distribution automatically
 - Creates MP4 videos from rendered frames
 - Provides job monitoring and management through the Blender UI or web interface